-In procedures for the review of the constitutionality or legality of regulations, the Act is amended in the part which refers to instances in which a regulation that has a direct effect (i.e. an additional procedure is not necessary for its implementation) is challenged by a petition - it may be challenged within one year after such regulation enters into force or the European Court for Human Rights.
-Moreover, the basic concern of the State and/or of the all three branches of power is to provide for the efficient enforcement of the judiciary function.
+In procedures for the review of the constitutionality or legality of regulations, the Act is amended in the part which refers to instances in which a regulation that has a direct effect (i.e. an additional procedure is not necessary for its implementation) is challenged by a petition - it may be challenged within one year after such regulation enters into force or within one year after the day the petitioner learns of the occurrence of harmful consequences.
+This amendment applies only to petitions which will be lodged after the implementation of the amendments of the Act (Art.
+24(3), Constitutional Court Act).

-37 Accordingly, in the sixtieth of the last century the same statements were affirmed: the protection of the constitutionality and legality should not be conferred only on the constitutional judiciary?
+55 Accordingly, in the sixtieth of the last century the same statements were affirmed: the protection of the constitutionality and legality should not be conferred only on the constitutional judiciary?
 Before 1991 in its practice, the Constitutional Court rejected especially individual suits and directed the applicants to proceedings before ordinary courts.
-The jurisdiction of the Constitutional Court relating to the protection of fundamental rights upon the individual applications as well as relating to the review of constitutionality and legality of by-laws (especially in the field of urbanism) was repeatedly presented as a redundant burdening of the Constitutional Court even in the past (see Deset let dela Ustavnega sodišča Slovenije, Dopisna delavska univerza Ljubljana 1974, p.
+The jurisdiction of the Constitutional Court relating to the protection of fundamental rights upon the individual applications as well as relating to the review of constitutionality and legality of by-laws (especially in the field of urbanism) was repeatedly presented as a redundant burdening of the Constitutional Court even in the past (see Deset let dela Ustavnega sodišča Slovenije, Dopisna delavska univerza Ljubljana 1974. p.
 55).

-38 By such means, the constitutional review procedure has been acquiring a nature of a "real" subsidiary protection by the constitutional judiciary?
+56 By such means, the constitutional review procedure has been acquiring a nature of a "real" subsidiary protection by the constitutional judiciary?

-39 See www.us-rs.si
+57 See www.us-rs.si